yzha0867/IDEA9103_tut3_Group-E_yzha0867/README.md

 My individual prototype modifies the group work by introducing an **audio-driven animation system** using `p5.FFT` and `p5.Amplitude` from the p5.sound library.

+- All circles still use the group's layered pattern system (outer / middle / inner rings).
 - Seven specific circles are designated as **note circles**.
 - Each note circle is mapped to a musical note in the fourth octave (C4–B4), using approximate frequency ranges (e.g. C ≈ 261.63 Hz, A ≈ 440 Hz).
 - During playback of tracks from *Dreamtime Return*, the sketch analyses the current audio spectrum in real time and calculates the energy in each note’s frequency band.